Will My House Appraise for Its Selling Price? 10 Tips to Avoid a Low Valuation

 The 2024 National Association of Realtors® (NAR) Home Buyers and Sellers Generational Trends survey reveals that 25% of buyers paid more than the asking price in the 12-month period ending June 2023.
 The largest share of buyers paid the full asking price (31%), followed by buyers who paid 95%–99% of the asking price (27%).

-With more inventory hitting the market and home sales on the decline, 2024 buyers have greater leverage when it comes to pricing.
+With inventory and home sales both seeing positive growth, 2024 buyers have greater leverage when it comes to pricing.
 NAR Chief Economist Lawrence Yun described further significant price hikes as “unlikely” as we approach “a balanced market condition.”

 In a slower market, homes frequently appraise for more than the sale price, which is what we’re seeing play out now.
 Although inventory is improving, the market remains in favor of sellers, making comparable sales (or comps) harder to come by.
 Additionally, the rapid appreciation of home prices has made accurate valuations more challenging.